Author of contemporary and urban fantasy novels for adults and teens

 Chelsea launched Vampire Book Club six years ago to cover urban fantasy, paranormal romance, science fiction and young adult novels.
 The blog blossomed from a simple review blog into a larger community—more than 60,000 subscribers at last count—where readers discover new authors and books and proceed to read, share, fangirl.
 Usually in that order.
 Chelsea continues to act as administrator of the site, which has a growing staff of seven.

 In addition to overseeing VBC, Chelsea dishes on the latest romance and fantasy books and TV ‘ships for Heroes & Heartbreakers.
-Her writing has also appeared in RT Book Reviews online, Romance@Random, Barnes & Noble, Bookspan, Village Voice Media, Alternative Press, Gannett and Freedom newspapers.
+Her writing has also appeared in PopSugar, USA Today, Hypable, RT Book Reviews online, The Portalist, Romance@Random, Barnes & Noble, Bookspan, Village Voice Media, Alternative Press, Gannett and Freedom newspapers.

 She attended Arizona State University’s Walter Cronkite School for Journalism, but switched her career from newspapers to online marketing several years ago.
-She currently works as a digital marketing executive for a sporting goods company.
+She currently works as a digital marketing executive.

 Chelsea has experience in several martial arts including Krav Maga, Muay Thai, small-circle jiu jitsu, and Arnis/Eskrima/Kali.
 She’s an unassuming badass, though, and uses her fighting knowledge to counsel other authors on writing dynamic and realistic fight scenes.
 This is usually why she gets name-checked in acknowledgement pages.
 Other reasons she’s in the thank you notes could be: She’s a lot of fun at book conventions and is game to a) try that drink b) visit the touristy thing unironically c) make introductions.